New York's attorney general is seeking to question Donald Trump under oath

 Since 2019, the attorney general's office has been looking into whether Trump's companies routinely lied about the value of their properties, depending on whether they were seeking to lower their taxes or receive loans.

-Trump's attorney, Ron Fischetti, did not respond to requests for comment.
 The attorney general's office declined to comment.
+Trump's attorney, Ron Fischetti, did not respond to requests for comment, but told The New York Times and Washington Post that the former president planned to fight the effort in court.
 Trump and his company have denied wrongdoing, calling the investigation a "witch hunt."

 The extent of the investigation first burst into view in the fall of 2020, when James's office went to court to compel the testimony of Eric Trump, an executive at the Trump organization, after he initially refused to show up for his deposition.
 The former president's son ultimately testified, after a judge ordered him to do so.